Skip to main content

 1. Product Sync

-POST /v1/products
+POST /v2/products

 This step ensures Gale has full context of the items you intend to sell through the hosted checkout.
+See the Product API Reference for full details.

 2. Eligibility Classification